mariotoffia/FluentDocker/README.md

         // Do stuff...
     });
 ```
 After the ```Container``` method has been executed the container is in this case stopped and removed.
-This is
+This is the quivalent of
-equivalent of
 ```cs
    // This is equivalent of
     try